Lancaster Canal: Demise

 Following the nationalisation of the railways and canals and the formation of the British Transport Commission as a result of the Transport Act 1947, the Docks and Inland Waterways Executive (DIWE) were responsible for the newly nationalised canals.
 In late 1952, the DIWE formed plans to sell off some 600 mi of canals which were no longer commercially viable, including the Lancaster Canal, to county and local authorities.
 These plans were published by the British Transport Commission in April 1955, as part of a report entitled Canals and Inland Waterways.
 By then the Lancaster Canal was part of 771 mi of waterways that formed group III, earmarked for disposal.
 Following its publication, the Inland Waterways Association organised a series of protest meetings, with the Lancaster Canal Boat Club being formed after the one held in Lancaster.
 The annual British Transport Commission bill was expected to contain details of what would happen to these waterways, but when it was published on 28 November 1955, the bill only contained proposals to abandon the derelict Nottingham and Walsall canals.
 The Inland Waterways Association detected a softening in official attitudes towards revival of the canal network.

 Nevertheless, parts of the canal were abandoned, using discretionary powers contained in the Transport Act 1953, which allowed the DIWE to close unused or little-used canals.
-Around 5.75 mi of canal from Stainton Crossing Bridge to Kendal were drained because of leakage through fissures in the underlying limestone, and the last 2 mi in Kendal were filled in.
-Although the land was sold to landowners, the towpath was retained as a public footpath, and many of the bridges remain in place.
+Around 5.75 mi of canal from Stainton Crossing Bridge to Kendal were closed under the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi), and drained, because of leakage through fissures in the underlying limestone, and the last 2 mi in Kendal were filled in.
+Although the land was sold to adjoining landowners, the towpath was retained as a public footpath, and many of the bridges remain in place.
 At the Preston end, around 0.75 mi of canal from Aqueduct Street southwards were gradually drained and partly filled in.
 Above Tewitfield locks, a 100 yd section at Burton-in-Kendal was drained because of problems with leakage, and replaced by a pipe, so that the water supply to the lower canal was maintained, but navigation north of Tewitfield ceased.
 The gates of the Tewitfield locks were removed, and replaced by concrete cills, to act as weirs.